As an Amazon Associate I earn from qualifying purchases.

 We resell thrifted, liquidated, and store-returned items online (mainly on eBay but also via Mercari, Amazon, and Poshmark).

-During the time we had it, I’ll admit, I didn’t do a single bit of cleaning of maintinance.
-Our printer came in a kit with a brush that was mean to clean the rollers and I might have thought about it once.
-Regardless, it kept right on spitting out all the cheap labels we bought with adresses on them.
+During the time we had it, I’ll admit, I didn’t do a single bit of cleaning or maintenance.
+Our printer came in a kit with a brush that was meant to clean the rollers and I might have thought about it once.
+Regardless, it kept right on spitting out all the cheap labels we bought with addresses on them.

-For A Home-Based Business: If you are only even going to buy one thermal label printer (eg. you don’t plan on scaling your eBay business or other home-hustle) then I would probably give the LP 2844 a pass.
+For A Home-Based Business: If you are only ever going to buy one thermal label printer (eg. you don’t plan on scaling your eBay business or other home hustle) then I would probably give the LP 2844 a pass.
 Instead, I’d go with the Rollo label printer which is more simple and is still supported by the company.